pluginsGLPI/doc/source/formcreator/configuration.rst

 In some cases a form should be available in several languages.
 Choose first in which language a form should be created.
 This language should be english (US or UK) or the language that most of target users understand.
 This is the fallback language if no alternative is found.

 This language is also used as reference in the translation process.
-Then be sure that the choosen langauge us readable by the user who will translate the form.
+Then be sure that the choosen langauge is readable by the user who will translate the form.

 To translate a form open the tab **Form languages**, then create all languages you need to provide to users.